 The principal mission for the California Geographic Area Coordination Centers (GACC) is the cost-effective and timely coordination of wildland protection agency emergency response for wildland fire and all risk incidents.
-This is accomplished through planning, situation monitoring and expediting resource usage between the Forest Service (USFS), California Department of Forestry and Fire Protection (CAL FIRE),

-8 Bureau of Land Management (BLM), National Park

-Service (NPS), Fish and Wildlife Service (FWS), Bureau of Indian Affairs (BIA), National Weather Service (NWS), Governor's Office of Emergency Services (CAL OES) and other cooperating agencies.
+This is accomplished through planning, situation monitoring and expediting resource usage between the Forest Service (USFS), California Department of Forestry and Fire Protection (CAL FIRE), Bureau of Land Management (BLM), National Park Service (NPS), Fish and Wildlife Service (FWS), Bureau of Indian Affairs (BIA), National Weather Service (NWS), Governor's Office of Emergency Services (CAL OES) and other cooperating agencies.

 The California Interagency Mobilization Guide identifies standard procedures, which guide the operations of multi-agency logistical support activity throughout the coordination system.
 This guide is intended to facilitate interagency dispatch coordination, ensuring the timeliest and most cost effective incident support services available are provided.
-Communication between Units, the California Interagency Mobilization Guide as they apply to that section.
 The California Interagency Mobilization Guide is designed to accommodate amendments as needed and will be retained as current material until amended.
 The California Interagency Mobilization Guide is used to supplement the National Interagency Mobilization Guide.
-This guide is governed by each of the signatory agency's policy and procedures.
+This guide is governed by each of the signatory agency's policies and procedures.
 Additional information not found in this reference can be obtained by contacting the GACC.